-On-campus activities require that we look the information available to us on COVID-19, state guidelines, and the wide variety of people’s opinions on personal protection.
+On-campus activities require that we look at the information available to us on COVID-19, state guidelines, and the wide variety of people’s opinions on personal protection.
 Unity of the church body is very important here.
-In loving one another, we need to acknowledge that we will have differing opinions on the necessity of social distancing and but that we also should respect the need for a common approach to reopen The Journey campus.
+In loving one another, we need to acknowledge that we will have differing opinions on the necessity of social distancing and but that we also should respect the need for a common approach as we continue to reopen The Journey campus.

 Using only one entrance to the building will allow for easier management of social distancing, will require fewer volunteers and will require less cleaning of commonly touched surfaces.
 So, traffic will be directed by signs and cones around to the Back Parking Lot.
 More spots are available in the back and it is accessible for people with disabilities.

-Everyone Will Be Asked to Wear A Mask While Inside the Building
+Journey Family Members 10 or Older Are Asked to Wear A Mask Inside the Building.

-After much consideration, the staff and Executive Board decided that having everyone wear masks at all times while inside the building will provide the most protection to the most people.
-Signs communicate this as people approach the building.
+After much consideration, the staff and Executive Board decided that having everyone 10 and older wear masks at all times while inside the building to provide the most protection to the most people.
+Signs communicate this outside and inside the building.
 Our practice of social distancing with family units staying 6 ft. from one another is also broadly communicated.
-We ask that people to assess themselves for the potential of being ill with COVID-19 before they come to the campus.
+We ask that people assess themselves and their children for the potential of being ill with COVID-19 before they come to the campus.
 Similar to the policy in local public schools, while children of Kindergarten age and above are in class together they will also wear masks.

-Here is an example of the general guidelines that will be communicated with signs around the campus.
+Here is an example of the general guidelines that are communicated with signs around the campus.

 We want people to be encouraged to be here!
 We don’t want to be legalistic in enforcing our social distancing but to be encouragers toward healthy practices in a loving environment.